ward/run/_posts/2018-11-04-teltowkanal-halbmarathon.md

 was the pho from the night before, or something else.
 It hurt and it would hurt whenever I ate something for that entire day.

+Saturday morning I went for a shakeout at the Hasenheide parkrun, Johannes' local parkrun.
+After some jogging I let myself get a bit caught up in passing people, but no harm done.
+After the parkrun, Johannes introduced me to a friend of his who was also doing Teltow on Sunday.
+The friend has a better PR, but was feeling unsure about his current form.
+He stated he might run with me/pace me.
+Cannot complain about that!

-After returning from a shakeout at the Hasenheide parkrun on Saturday, the healing process started.
+After returning from the shakeout, my body's healing process started.
 By this I mean that I had diarrhoea throughout the rest of the day.
 It sucked, but my stomach area felt a little bit better after the first round.
 I tried my best to drink enough water to not get dehydrated.
 Beside that I just let myself be miserable all day and hoped my body would fix itself by the time the race started.

 Morning of the race, this did not quite seem to be the case.
 Stomach still felt so-so and there was still some bowel emptying.
 I had a banana and some